 To go to Jim Guild's Famous Brands website, click on the drawing above or here.

-Among those preparations has been confirmation of the appearance of a trio of guest speakers: former U.S. Congressman Jim Gerlach (R-PA), Elmira attorney Christina Sonsire, and former Top Drawer honoree Matt Gill.
+Among those preparations has been confirmation of the appearance of a quartet of guest speakers: Warwick Valley School District Athletic Director and Head Football Coach Gregory Sirico, Mountain Climber Doug Duncan and former Top Drawer honorees Erin and Mia Strollo.

 Said Top Drawer 24 Director Craig Cheplick:

-The Top Drawer team, chosen annually by committee and to be announced in May, is composed of outstanding high school students who come from districts primarily in Schuyler and Chemung counties.
+The Top Drawer team, chosen annually by committee and to be announced later this month, is composed of outstanding high school students who come from districts primarily in Schuyler and Chemung counties.
 The selection process is done in stages, and starts with the beginning of each school year as committee members study prospective honorees.
-Now, with a month and a half until the celebration, that process -- with healthy debate, and with an eye toward not only athletic and academic achievement, but in consideration too of personality and community involvement -- is nearly complete.
+Now, with a month until the celebration, that process -- with healthy debate, and with an eye toward not only athletic and academic achievement, but in consideration too of personality and community involvement -- is nearly complete.

 This year the slate of school districts represented includes original participants Watkins Glen and Odessa-Montour along with Trumansburg, Spencer-Van Etten, Horseheads, Elmira Heights Edison, Elmira Notre Dame, Elmira City Schools, South Seneca, and Twin Tiers Christian Academy.

-Leading the June 5 ceremony will be WENY-TV news anchor Renata Stiehl (pictured at right), serving for the third year as the program's emcee.
+Leading the June 4 ceremony will be WENY-TV news anchor Renata Stiehl (pictured at right), serving for the fourth year as the program's emcee.

 The evening will begin at about 5 p.m. with a social gathering -- featuring various finger foods -- and there will be a group picture of the 24 honorees snapped by parents and by a photographer from this website for publication here.
 Awards sponsored by E.C.
 Cooper will also be presented to The Odessa File Athletes of the Year from the Watkins Glen and Odessa-Montour high schools.
 Another honoree will be the recipient of the Susan B. Haeffner Award sponsored by The Odessa File and given annually to a high school student who embodies sportsmanship on the playing field and in life.